Committees of correspondence

-The committees of correspondence were a collection of American political organizations that sought to coordinate opposition to British Parliament and, later, support for American independence during the American Revolution.
+The committees of correspondence were a collection of American political organizations that sought to coordinate opposition to the British Parliament and, later, support for American independence during the American Revolution.
 The brainchild of Samuel Adams, a Patriot from Boston, the committees sought to establish, through the writing of letters, an underground network of communication among Patriot leaders in the Thirteen Colonies.
 The committees were instrumental in setting up the First Continental Congress, which convened in Philadelphia in September and October 1774.

 Function

 The function of the committees was to alert the residents of a given colony of the actions taken by the British Crown, and to disseminate information from cities to the countryside.
 The news was typically spread via hand-written letters or printed pamphlets, which would be carried by couriers on horseback or aboard ships.
 The committees were responsible for ensuring that this news accurately reflected the views of Patriots, and was dispatched to the proper receiving groups.
 Many correspondents were members of colonial legislative assemblies, and others were also active in the Sons of Liberty and Stamp Act Congress.

 A total of about 7,000 to 8,000 Patriots served on these committees at the colonial and local levels, comprising most of the leadership in their communities; Loyalists were naturally excluded.
 The committees became the leaders of the American resistance to Great Britain, and largely directed the Revolutionary War effort at the state and local level.

 The committees promoted patriotism and home manufacturing, advising Americans to avoid luxuries, and lead a more simple life.
 The committees gradually extended their power over many aspects of American public life.
 In late 1774 and early 1775, they supervised the elections of provincial conventions, which began the operation of a true colonial government.